 Most items are in English, with some in French and a few in Latin.
 Many books retain their contemporary calf bindings.
 Some are presentation copies: for example, from the clergymen Thomas Rennell and William Van Mildert and the poet and divine William Mason.

 Porteus’s books are supplemented by those of William Howley (1766-1848), who followed Porteus as Bishop of London before becoming archbishop of Canterbury (see ODNB).
 Later volumes of sermons, charges and other pamphlets are also present, with discussion of the various controversies in the Georgian and Victorian churches.
 The Church of England deposited the whole in 1958.

 John Brown, On the Use and Abuse of Externals in Religion (1753)

 Pamphlets and some books have been catalogued online.
 For an overview of this material, do a mixed classmark search on [Porteus].
-The remaining books are on the online card catalogue.Books are arranged partly by the Bliss Classification scheme, partly by a home-grown one.
-There is also a card catalogue of subjects in the collection; ask Special Collections staff if you are interested.
+Material has been catalogued from cards and the records may not reflect copy-specific detail.
+Most pre-1801 English material can be found by searching “Porteus” in the ESTC.
+There is also a card catalogue, arranged by subject; ask Special Collections staff if you are interested.

-Material with a classmark beginning “[Porteus] B.P.” can be delivered on the day ordered (or, for material ordered after 4.00 p.m., on the following day).
-The rest of the collection is held off-site and material requires 48 hours (excluding weekends) to be fetched.
+Except for material with a classmark beginning “[Porteus] B.P.”, the collection is held off-site and material requires 48 hours (excluding weekends) to be fetched.